Lance Burton

 William Lance Burton (born March 10, 1960) is an American stage magician.
-He performed more than 15,000 shows in Las Vegas for over 5,000,000 people until retiring after 31 years in 2010.
+He performed more than 15,000 shows in Las Vegas for over 5,000,000 people until retiring in 2010.
+He serves as a judge on Criss Angel's Magic with the Stars.

 Professional history

 Burton first became interested in magic at the age of 5, when he was one of the volunteers at a magic show of Magician Harry Collins.
-The trick was The Miser's Dream, where Collins "pulled silver dollars out of the sky" and Burton's ears.
+The trick was the Miser's Dream, where Collins "pulled silver dollars out of the sky" and Burton's ears.
 The young Burton was fascinated, and a neighbor, hearing of his interest, gave him a book, Magic Made Easy, which her own (then-grown) children had used.
 It contained ten tricks, all of which young Burton quickly learned.
 His first performances were for neighborhood children, charging them a nickel each.

 Collins, a full-time magician, noticed the interest, and became his mentor when Burton was in his teens, teaching him the fundamentals of the trade.
 Another of Burton's influences was his mentor Channing Pollock, who influenced Burton's card manipulation and use of doves.
 In 1977, as a teenager, Burton entered his first magic competition and won first prize.
 In 1980, shortly after his 20th birthday, he was awarded a "Gold Medal of Excellence" from the International Brotherhood of Magicians.
 Soon after, Burton moved to Southern California, where within a week he appeared on The Tonight Show (on October 28, 1981).
 Through the course of Burton's career he was invited back for a total of ten performances while Johnny Carson was host, and another ten performances during Jay Leno's tenure.
 Burton has also appeared on The Late Late Show with Craig Ferguson.